dotnet/csharplang/proposals/semi-auto-properties.md

 Overriding properties may use `field`.
 Such usages of `field` refer to the backing field for the overriding property, separate from the backing field of the base property if it has one.
 There is no ABI for exposing the backing field of a base property to overriding classes since this would break encapsulation.

-Like with regular auto properties, semi-auto properties that override a base property must override all accessors ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-05-02.md#partial-overrides-of-virtual-properties)).
+Like with auto properties, properties which use the `field` keyword and override a base property must override all accessors ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-05-02.md#partial-overrides-of-virtual-properties)).

 ### Shadowing